 Instructions written by a medical practitioner on a medical letterhead authorizing a patient to be provided medication or treatment.
 A prescription includes:

 - Patient details (ex. name, medical conditions etc.)

 - A medical professional (a physician) contact information and signature

-- Prescription must meet legal requirements (includes date, states CPAP therapy, pressure setting or specific instructions pertaining to treatment)
+- A prescription must meet legal requirements (includes the date, state of CPAP therapy, pressure setting or specific instructions pertaining to treatment)

 Other documentation (sleep requisitions, sleep assessment forms, insurance pre-approvals) are not prescriptions and will not be accepted.